-1. To preserve resilience through the provision of assistance ensuring that the most vulnerable Palestine refugees meet their basic needs.

-2. To contribute to a protective environment for Palestine refugees by maintaining access to basic services including education; health; water, sanitation and hygiene (WASH), and livelihoods; and protection.

-3. To improve the effectiveness and efficiency of emergency programme delivery through strengthened humanitarian capacity, coordination and management.
+- 1. To preserve resilience through the provision of assistance ensuring that the most vulnerable Palestinian refugees meet their basic needs. - 2.
+To contribute to a protective environment for Palestinian refugees by maintaining access to basic services including education; health; water, sanitation and hygiene (WASH), and livelihoods; and protection. - 3.
+To improve the effectiveness and efficiency of emergency programme delivery through strengthened humanitarian capacity, coordination and management.

 Through this multi-sector intervention it is hoped to contribute to the improvement of the wellbeing of PRS affected by the crisis that fled to Lebanon and Jordan, by guaranteeing them access to critical services, including: primary health care, quality education, cash assistance and tailored protection services.
+The intervention takes into account the impact of COVID-19 crisis and include measures to mitigate it.